 Each water heater should be entered as a Systems/WaterHeating/WaterHeatingSystem.
-Inputs including WaterHeaterType, Location, and FractionDHWLoadServed must be provided.
-The setpoint temperature may be provided as HotWaterTemperature; if not provided, 125 deg-F is assumed.
+Inputs including WaterHeaterType and FractionDHWLoadServed must be provided.
+The water heater Location can be optionally entered; if not provided, a default water heater location will be assumed based on IECC climate zone.